You Won’t Leave Hungry

-Soup, Reubens, hot wings, turkey dinners and Ultimate Bloody Marys are just a taste of what brings customers near and far to visit Doyle’s Pub in Richmond time and again.
+Soup, Reubens, hot wings, turkey dinners and Ultimate Bloody Marys are just a taste of what brings customers near and far to visit Doyle’s Pub.

 Growing up, Jeanne Doyle didn’t have all the advantages that typically make a person want to become a restaurant owner.
 One of 10 kids in her family, she and her siblings weren’t allowed in the kitchen.
 The traditional “learning at the elbow” cooking moment never happened.
 Her mother didn’t keep written recipes.
 There was no record of how to make the family dishes, only delicious memories.
 Her mother was simply too busy taking care of her family.

 But inspiration comes from all directions.
 For Doyle, it happened while she was driving her kids back and forth to school.

 “I was living in Spring Grove and I got something in my head that I wanted a restaurant,” she said.
 “I drove past the [old Richmond Mill] building, saw that it was vacant and said, ‘This would make a great restaurant.’”

 In 1994, she bought the remains of the historic building at the corner of Main and Mill streets in Richmond.
 Built in 1844, it was mostly destroyed by fire in 1925.
 She aptly dubbed it Doyle’s Pub and has been reinventing the space ever since.

 Inside, it is warm and welcoming.
 Stained glass, dark wood, Irish flag bunting and mirrors featuring famous Irish liquors color the interior.
 A homemade bar is the centerpiece of the large bar/dining area.
 Doyle said the 60-foot-long oak bar and cherry back bar were made in the garage of her best friend, Mike Schmidt.